ChandlerJayCalkins/ChandlerJayCalkins.github.io/README.md

 # Welcome to My Portfolio!

-### All of my projects on here are hosted on GitHub.
+### This is a list of some of my biggest coding projects and some of the projects that I enjoyed the most.
+All of the projects listed on here are hosted on GitHub.

 - [Wonky Wizards](/wonkywizards.html)